For daily wit & wisdom, sign up for the Almanac newsletter.

 When translated into different languages of the region, the Greek names led to confusion and inconsistencies.

-The names Eta and Iota were retired after the 2020 season and there had not been a plan for replacing retired Greek names.
+The names Eta and Iota were retired after the 2020 season, and there had not been a plan for replacing retired Greek names.
+It seems confusing to retire a letter versus a name.

-So, any extra storms will now be named from the supplemental names lists shown below.
+So, any extra storms will now be named from a list of supplemental names is used.

 Supplemental Hurricane Names